vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ### 1 Apache Kafka

-[Apache Kafka](#https://kafka.apache.org/) is a distributed streaming platform that is designed to handle high volumes of data in real-time.
+[Apache Kafka](#https://kafka.apache.org/) is a distributed streaming platform designed to handle high volumes of data in real time.
 It was originally developed by LinkedIn in 2010 and later became an open-source project under the Apache Software Foundation in 2011.

 Kafka is a publish-subscribe messaging system that enables applications to send and receive large amounts of data in real-time, using a message broker architecture.
 It provides a fast, scalable, and fault-tolerant way to process and store streams of data.